Mprogrammer2020/SearchListExample/README.md

 <b>Min Api Level</b> :19<br>
 <b>Max Api Level</b> :29<br>

-This project contain simple example of login using MVP structure.
+This project contain simple example of search using MVP structure.
 For networking : Retrofit and Rx-java are used.<br>

 Model–view–presenter (MVP) is a derivation of the model–view–controller (MVC) architectural pattern which mostly used for building user interfaces.
 In MVP, the presenter assumes the functionality of the “middle-man”.
 In MVP, all presentation logic is pushed to the presenter.
 MVP advocates separating business and persistence logic out of the Activity and Fragment.